Go To Previous Page

 Horticulture:

 Horticulture is the science and art of growing plants.
-It focuses on cultivating fruits, vegetables, nuts, seeds, herbs, sprouts, mushrooms, algae, and non-food crops like flowers and ornamental trees.
+It includes fruits, vegetables, nuts, seeds, herbs, sprouts, mushrooms, algae, and even non-food plants like flowers and ornamental trees.

 Key Aspects of Horticulture